IELTS band score of 7 (with no band less than 7) and speaking and listening of 7.5

 Practical teaching experiences throughout your Masters of Teaching (Primary/Early childhood) course will ensure you have the practical experience you need to launch into your teaching career.Read More

-To qualify for the award of Master of Teaching (Primary and Early Childhood), students must complete 16 credit points of core units and
+To qualify for the award of Master of Teaching (Primary and Early Childhood), students must complete the following core units plus

 Students are also required to complete below two zero (0) credit point units ELN010 and ELN011 as part of the Literacy and Numeracy Test for Initial Teacher Education (LANTITE) in order to graduate from their course.